Hearing Health Foundation

 B. Change of Objective: If the applicant wishes to make changes that could alter the approved objectives for which the original grant was made, prior approval of HHF is required.

 C. Change of Investigator: If the investigator relinquishes or expects to relinquish active direction of the project, HHF must be notified immediately.
 The grantee institution may:

-- request that the grant be terminated, in which case a terminal progress report and an expenditures report must be submitted, and unexpended funds must be returned to HHF, or;
+request termination of the grant, in which case a terminal progress report and expenditure report must be submitted, and unexpended funds must be returned to HHF, or;

-- with the approval of HHF, continue the project under the direction of another investigator.
-In the latter instance, biographical data, an interim progress report, and other pertinent information required by HHF must accompany the request for such continuation.
+with the approval of HHF, continue the project under the direction of another investigator.
+In this instance, biographical data, an interim progress report, and other pertinent information required by HHF must accompany the request for continuation.